How To Respond To Different Types Of Narcissistic Behavior

 If you’re experiencing any type of abuse, you have the right to defend yourself by leaving the relationship and seeking help.

-As long as you’re not experiencing abuse, you can take steps to preserve your own wellbeing while in relationship with a person who shows narcissistic behaviors.
+As long as you’re not experiencing abuse, you can take steps to preserve your own well-being while in a relationship with a person who shows narcissistic behaviors.
 This is especially true if they’re a long-term figure in your life, such as a close family.
 Here are some strategies you can try.

 Set boundaries